The Demons Are Planning Something Good!: Manga

-Written by Takuji Katō and illustrated by Gashigashi, The Demons Are Planning Something Good began serialization on the Niconico Seiga website under Fujimi Shobo's DraDra Sharp brand on March 24, 2023.
-Its chapters have been collected into three tankōbon volumes as of August 2025.
+Written by Takuji Katō and illustrated by Gashigashi, The Demons Are Planning Something Good! began serialization on the Niconico Seiga website under Fujimi Shobo's DraDra Sharp brand on March 24, 2023.
+Its chapters have been collected into four tankōbon volumes as of July 2026.

 In February 2025, Yen Press announced that they had licensed the series for English publication, with the first volume set to release in August later in the year.